 Where can I find out what my spouse will receive in the event of my death?

-I’ve read that some pension schemes are selling my data.
+I have read that some pension schemes are selling my data.
 Does this affect my Civil Service pension?

-MyCSP treats the information it holds on members’ pension schemes with the utmost confidentiality and never sells information to a third party.
+The Scheme Administrator (MyCSP) treats the information it holds on members’ pension schemes with the utmost confidentiality and never sells information to a third party.

-When will I receive a newsletter?
+When will I receive my Pensioner Newsletter?